mohitsinghs/mohitsingh.in/pages/code/building-a-link-shortner.md

 ## Increasing retrieval speed

 Now that my link creation speed was way higher than retrieval, I wanted to optimize retrieval too, but I was limited by db connections.
-I tuned my PostgreSQL instance to have around 3000 connections[^2].
+I tuned my PostgreSQL instance to have around 3000 connections.
+Since, just bumping `max_connections` doesn't work.
+I used [PGTune](https://pgtune.leopard.in.ua/) to generate config for 3000 connections.
 This worked, but retrieval wasn't that fast.
 It still isn't, but the possible solution is to put these ID link pairs in Redis and use that.
 The insertion can be done on startup ( Any better ideas ? ).

 ## Adding analytics

 Since the real benefit of link shortener for businesses was to extract data and analyze traffic from these links.
 I decided to implement that too.
 I was already getting IP and User-Agent.
 All I needed was a user-agent parser and an IP info parser.
-I found [a good parser][ua] for user agents and used [GeoLite2][geolite2] from MaxMind to parse IP info.
+I found [a good parser](https://github.com/mssola/user_agent) for user agents and used [GeoLite2](https://dev.maxmind.com/geoip/geoip2/geolite2) from MaxMind to parse IP info.
 Since every click had info, I decided to implement a worker pool and sent data there for paring and batch ingestion to avoid request slowdowns.

-I picked [Timescale][ts] since it was already PostgreSQL based and was fast enough. [^3].
+Since I had time-series data of events, I picked [Timescale](https://github.com/timescale/timescaledb) since it was already PostgreSQL based and was fast enough.
+I admit there were better choices like [Druid](https://github.com/apache/druid 'My favorites, but a pain to maintain') and [clickhouse](https://github.com/ClickHouse/ClickHouse 'Excellent but heavyweight').
 The workers ingested events fine, and I had a good amount of data-points for every single click.

 ## A crazy idea